 Address – Parks Road, Oxford, OX1 3PW

-None on site.
-There is on street parking on the road opposite the museum but it’s expensive (£6 for 3 hours).
+Parking – None on site.
+There is on street parking on the road opposite the museum but it’s expensive (£7.40 for 2 hours).
 You can park in one of the city centre car parks and walk or get the park and ride.
+Prices updated for the September 2020 Oxford University Museum of Natural History review

 On site.
 They are down some steps though but there is a lift.
 There is also a baby change